theodoreOnzGit/tuas_boussinesq_solver/examples/ciet_educational_simulator/README.md

 - branch blocking should be on the main page. perhaps it makes it easier? use a radio button rather than a toggle button

-- rather than paint the components at a specific pixel, use relative pixels.
-This is because, the simulator won't work for resolutions other than 1920 x 1080.

 ## Features